 Things to know before you book a SKYPASS award ticket

 5. No-shows incur a penalty.
-If you no-show a flight, Korean Air will deduct additional miles upon refund.
+If you no-show for a flight, Korean Air will deduct additional miles upon refund.

 Korean Air business class